 Carrying a Handgun Without a License

-Carrying a Handgun Without a License in Indiana
+Carrying a Handgun in Indiana

 As you can see, there are many exceptions to the rule that a person must have a license to carry a handgun and if you have been charged with this offense, it is important to consult an attorney right away to discuss your possible defenses.